-*closed* Arlington Boulevard Trail Enhancement
+*closed* Arlington Boulevard Trail Enhancements

-*closed* Arlington Boulevard Trail Enhancement
+*closed* Arlington Boulevard Trail Enhancements

 The Arlington Boulevard Trail is a regional, primarily off-street multi-use trail that parallels Arlington Boulevard (US Route 50).